-The Group takes a proactive approach to risk management.
-The Board is responsible for ensuring that risks, and also opportunities, are identified on a timely basis and that the Group's objectives and activities are aligned with the risks and opportunities identified by the Board.
+The Group's operating environment is complex and dynamic.
+This introduces new risks and opportunities and affects our current risk priorities.
+The Group Risk Management Framework enables the Board, Executive Leadership Team (ELT) and our people to make informed risk decisions to support the delivery of our strategy.
+The Board takes a proactive approach to risk management and is responsible for ensuring that risks, and also opportunities, are identified on a timely basis and that the Group's objectives and activities are aligned with the risks and opportunities identified by the Board.